🇨🇿

 Where It Gets Harder

-The Czech Republic at #19 reflects genuine infrastructure in its cities — but that infrastructure concentrates in Prague and, to a lesser extent, Brno.
-Once you move beyond these urban centres, traditional Czech culinary habits dominate and the conditions for vegan eating change significantly.
+The Czech Republic at #999 reflects genuine infrastructure in its cities.
+That infrastructure concentrates in Prague and, to a lesser extent, Brno.
+Once you leave these cities, traditional Czech cooking dominates and the supermarket becomes your main option.

 Outside Prague: supermarket first, restaurant second

 Smaller Czech towns and rural areas have very limited vegan-friendly restaurant options.
 Traditional hospody dominate, serving menus built around pork, cream sauces, and dumplings.
-The practical rule: assume the supermarket is your primary vegan resource and restaurants are secondary.
+The practical rule outside cities: treat the supermarket as your primary vegan resource and restaurants as secondary.
 An EU-labelled supermarket in a small Czech town will reliably outperform most local hospoda menus for safe vegan eating.

 🍺